Change-Point Detection in Dynamic Networks with Missing Links

-We provide an upper bound condition on the detection rate in this setting.
+We provide an upper bound condition on the separation rate that guarantees the detection of a change for two commun classes of graphons, $K$-step graphons and H\"older continuous graphons.
+We prove that our procedure is minimax optimal for $K$-step graphons (up to a logarithmic factor and dependency on $K$).

+To summarize, the key contributions of the paper are: 1) we obtain sharp (up to numerical constants) minimax detection boundary in spectral norm for the problem of the change-point detection in dynamic networks; 2) we introduce a new and more flexible notion of sparsity (see Section \ref{modeling_sparsity}); 3) we generalize our setting to graphon model which allows us to consider time-dependent networks with a set of nodes that can change; 4) we obtain upper and lower bounds on the minimax separation rate for change-point detection in the step graphon model; 5) we introduce a new procedure for change-point estimation and show its consistency.

 The rest of the paper is organized as follows.
 We start by summarizing the main notation used throughout the paper in Section \ref{subsec:notation}.
 We introduce our model in the case of a fixed set of nodes in Section \ref{sec:model} and, in Section \ref{sec:change_point}, we provide our main results for this case.
-We consider a more general setting which allows changes in the set of nodes in Section \ref{changing_nodes}.
-The numerical performance of our method is illustrated in Section \ref{sec:simulations}.
+We consider a more general setting which allows changes in the set of nodes and dependent networks in Section \ref{changing_nodes}.
+The numerical performance of our method is illustrated in Section~\ref{sec:simulations}.